 Elia and Andrew Turnell support professionals making such adaptations of the Signs of Safety Assessment and Planning framework as suits their purposes, but it must be emphasised that these adapted forms, frameworks and protocols CANNOT be called a Signs of Safety form or tool.
 Andrew does ask that if professionals or organisations make adaptations of the Signs of Safety assessment and planning forms that they acknowledge the Signs of Safety frameworks as a source document, but cannot enforce this request.

 I want to write a professional book or paper about the Signs of Safety but I am not a licensed trainer or consultant.
 Can I do this?

-Resolutions Consultancy welcomes experienced professionals writing their ideas and experience about using the Signs of Safety and recognises that not all people who wish to author such material will want to be a Signs of Safety trainer or consultant.
-We ask that authors notify Resolutions Consultancy and seek our endorsement to do so.
+Elia welcomes experienced professionals writing their ideas and experience about using the Signs of Safety and recognises that not all people who wish to author such material will want to be a Signs of Safety trainer or consultant.
+We ask that authors notify Elia and seek our endorsement to do so.
 If we have reservations about a writing project, we will seek to work with the author to deal with our concerns and get the publication into print.
-Resolutions Consultancy will negotiate terms with each author and publisher.
-Wherever we feel able to support such a project, Resolutions Consultancy will do everything it can to promote these writings and materials.
+Elia will negotiate terms with each author and publisher.
+Wherever we feel able to support such a project, Elia will do everything it can to promote these writings and materials.

 I am a licensed Signs of Safety trainer/consultant and want to write or create a book, workbook, paper, case example, training materials, video, practice guidance about the Signs of Safety.
 Can I do this?